Overlay

 And a series of measures have resulted in trade restrictions hindering access to the US and EU markets for some.
 These include the Inflation Reduction Act and the CHIPS and Science Act in the US, plus similar measures to stimulate manufacturing capacity and growth in the EU.

-Check out our Trade Tracker, a monthly series that delves into the latest trade data and trends.
+Check out our article that delves into trade data and trends.

 Seven reasons to export and accelerate your growth